atulkumar2/investor_paradise/DEPLOYMENT.md

   - Wait for the Docker icon in system tray to become steady (not animated)
   - Run `docker version` to verify both Client and Server respond
   - Docker Desktop can take 30-60 seconds to fully start

+**If the site does not load:**

+- Make sure you are mapping the correct ports: use `-p 8000:8000` (or `-p 8001:8000` for local port 8001)
+- The right side (container) must always be 8000, as the app runs on port 8000 inside the container.
+- Open your browser to the local port you mapped (e.g., [http://localhost:8000](http://localhost:8000) or [http://localhost:8001](http://localhost:8001))

 ### Option 2: GitHub Codespaces (Browser-Based)